 11 Quarto

-According to the Quarto Website, Quarto is an open-source scientific and technical publishing system, and it is already available on your machines because it is bundled with recent versions of RStudio (version 2022.07 or later).
+According to the Quarto Website, Quarto is an open-source scientific and technical publishing system.
+It comes bundled with recent versions of RStudio (2022.07 or later), so it’s already available on your machines.

-Quarto is part of a set of tools designed to enhance the reproducibility of your work.
-Other tools and platforms such as GitHub, Jupyter, Docker, ArXiv, and bioRxiv can facilitate reproducibility in various ways.
+Quarto is part of a broader ecosystem of tools that support reproducible research.
+Platforms like GitHub, Jupyter, Docker, ArXiv, and bioRxiv can facilitate reproducibility in various ways.
 In this module, we won’t explore the paradigm of reproducible research in detail.
-Instead, our focus will be on how to use Quarto to make your analyses and reports more appealing, interactive, and efficient.
+Instead, we’ll focus on how to use Quarto to make your analyses and reports more appealing, interactive, and efficient.

 In this lesson, we’ll weave code and narrative into professionally rendered Quarto documents and use GitHub to safely store, share, and administer our results.